SoniaRuiz/coexp-website/README.md

 ## Getting Started

-CoExp Webpage is fully working and can be reached following [this link](https://snca.atica.um.es/coexp/).
+CoExp Website is fully working and can be reached following [this link](https://snca.atica.um.es/coexp/).

 ## Built With